 Local law enforcement may already be aware of the protest and may even have people on the scene.
-If you make them aware that you are trapped in a large angry crowd, they may take action to attempt to disperse the crowd and facilitate a rescue, but don’t count on it.
-Officers at the scene may not be prepared for a riot situation, and it may take several minutes or more before police feel they have the resources to take on a large crowd.
+If you make them aware that you are trapped in a large angry crowd, they may take action to attempt to disperse the crowd and facilitate a rescue.
+Don’t count on it, however.
+Officers at the scene may not be prepared for a riot situation.
+And it may take several minutes or more before police feel they have the resources to take on a large crowd.
 You could be injured or killed waiting for help.

 Capture the Images

 One of the best ways to show what you were facing and begin the basis for an effective legal defense of your actions is to record video of the incident.
-Most cell phones have video recorders these days.
+Most cell phones have video recorders.
 If you are with a companion, have the companion record as much of the incident as possible.
-Try to remain quiet while recording so as to caption the words as well as the actions of the protestors.
+Try to remain quiet while recording so as to capture the words as well as the actions of the protestors.

 Do not attempt to record video and drive if you are alone.
-In that case, start the recorder, capture as much of the action as you can, then leave the recorder on, put it down, and focus on your escape.
+In that case, start the recorder and capture as much of the action as you can.
+Then leave the recorder on, put it down and focus on your escape.

 Keep Moving If You Can